foundation/foundation-sites/docs/pages/installation.md

 git clone https://github.com/zurb/foundation-sites-template projectname
 ```

-Then open the folder in your command line, and install the needed dependencies:
+Then open the folder in your command line, and install the required dependencies:

 ```bash
 cd projectname